 It’s basically all the same thing.
 Well… same, same (and not so different).
 It’s Thai Massage.
 But why all these “exotic” names?

-I suppose there are mainly two reasons to do so.
+There are basically two main reasons to do so.
 The first one is the association of Thai Massage with the sex industry.
-As we probably all know there is this notorious “happy ending” associated with Thai Massage.
-And… serious practitioners in the West trying to make a respectable living out of Thai Massage are desperately trying to avoid this link-up.
+As we probably all know there is this notorious “Happy Ending” associated with Thai Massage.
+And… serious therapists and practitioners in the West trying to make a respectable living out of Thai Massage are desperately trying to avoid this link-up.

 The second reason is the “massage” word.
 Because Thai Massage is not only massage.
 It’s also Yoga.
 And energy work.
 And healing.
 And stretching.
 Bodywork.
 A complete workout.
 On the floor.
 On the mat.